Support at school for children with epilepsy

 • Will my child be able to take their epilepsy medicine at school?

-If your child needs to take their medicine during school hours (perhaps because they need to take it 3 times a day) the school should support them to do this.
+If your child needs to take their medicine during school hours the school should support them to do this.
+The school must not expect that a parent or guardian should come in to school to give them their medicine.

 • What if my child needs emergency medicine?